-But the defendant will only be able to avail him-/herself of a treatment program if:
+Though you will only be able to avail yourself of a treatment program if:

-- The designated entity has agreed to accept responsibility for the defendant’s treatment, and
+- The designated entity has agreed to accept responsibility for your treatment, and

-- There are available resources for which the defendant is eligible.25
+- There are available resources for which you are eligible.25

 The provider of a diversion treatment program will provide regular progress reports to the court.
-Such reports will also be sent to the defense and the prosecutor.26
+Such reports will also be sent to you and the prosecutor.26

 If certain triggering events occur (as discussed below), the court will hold a hearing to determine whether: